stevejgordon/AspNetCoreDockerWorkshop/activities/02-CreateEmptyWebProject.md

 </Project>
 ```

-15. Explore to the 'src/SampleApi' directory from Windows Explorer and delete the 'wwwroot' folder.
+19. In Windows Explorer, delete the 'wwwroot' folder.
 This is not needed for an API project since we will not serve any static files.

 ## End of Activity